 Closing the door to the house behind her, Habah went skipping to the store until she knew she was close enough for her mother to see her.
 Then she walked slowly like a civilized person.

 Today is a big day.
 Today they expect a delivery from the other side.
 When she was little, Habah thought “the other side” meant that place you came from when you were born and returned to when you died.
 Eventually she learned it meant just another earthy place, the one that they emigrated from long before she could remember.
-It lay at the other side of the ocean.
+Ammu Dani said it lay oceans away.
 Now that she was older she understood that the packages they got each month were sent from dusty villages, places where prophets and angels had once walked unrecognized among men and women too preoccupied with worldly things.
 At least that’s what Laila had told her and what Habah believes.

 Habah arrived at the shop to find a large man holding a brown box tied with white string.
 She wondered if it was their package.
 He looked down from his great height and smiled at her as if he knew her.
 Inside her mind, Habah talked to herself, “He has eyes like dark cocoa with a dash of warm cinnamon.”